rpgreview/papersandpaychecks/cow-orkers.md

 Then one day a real-estate developer driving a red Maserati appeared in the driveway of the princess' little bed and breakfast and almost overnight the campsites fell into development.

 They paved paradise, and put up a parking lot.
-Now only pink hotels, serviced by big yellow taxis, and plenty of rumors remain, and what legends there are tell of a fabulous dreamcatcher is somewhere within the Palaces of the Electrum Princess.
+Now there's only pink hotels, serviced by big yellow taxis.
+Plenty of rumors remain, and what legends there are tell of a fabulous dreamcatcher is somewhere within the Palaces of the Electrum Princess.

 **Boss's Information**